FabianoEger/tago-documentation/dashboard.rst

 Variables
 *********

-As most widgets handle data, they need a data source.
-The data source of your widgets are the variables created when you send data from your device to Tago's API.
-So you have to pick which variables, from which device & bucket, to use as data in your widgets.
+As most widgets handle sometime of data, they need a data source.
+The data source of your widgets are the variables created when you send data from your device or the analysis to Tago.
+Therefore you will need to select which variable, and from which device and bucket, you want to add in each widget.

 .. image:: _static/dashboard/widget_vars.png
 	:width: 50%
 	:align: center

 You'll notice that many widgets use your variable's name in order to identify, for example, a line of a chart or a device in a map.
-And we know that sometimes your variable name isn't appropriate to the end user.
-Because of that, every variable selected might have a **label**.
+And we know that sometimes the original name of the variable is not the most appropriate name for the end user to see.
+Because of that, every variable selected may have a **label**.
 A label is simply an alias that will be used by the widget whenever it needs to display your variable name.
 To add an alias to a variable, just click on top of it, and you'll see a little balloon with the alias field.
+The label will be used only for visualization in that specific widget, it will not be recorded in the database, neither associate with that variable for future use.

 Along with the alias field, you'll see that you can change the bucket and the device of this variable.
-We understand that sometimes the needs of our users change or that a new device would be responsible for sending an specific data.
+We understand that sometimes the user needs change or that a new device would be responsible for sending an specific data.
 Whatever the reason, you're covered.
 You can change your variable settings if you need.

 .. image:: _static/dashboard/widget_var_edit.png
 	:width: 30%